sal55/langs/q-python.md

 #### Reference Parameters

-These allow a function to change the value of its callers data, in a way not possible with Python.
+These allow a function to change the value of its caller's data, in a way not possible with Python.

-So you can write a swap() functon in Q, but not in Python.
+So you could write a swap() function in Q, but not in Python.

 #### Optional, Default and Keyword Parameters

-These I believe are available in Python with some work (although I remember default parameters had some funny issues).
+These I believe are available in Python (although I remember default parameters had some funny issues).
 But in Python, they are dealt with at runtime.

 In Q, the compiler will sort out what needs to be passed, without any extra runtime overhead (limited when function pointers are used).